ctkelley/SIAMFANLEquations.jl/README.md

 __I like bug reports; I need bug reports__, but ...

 __Please, please__, do not send me PRs.
 If you find
-   - a bug (programming or performance) in the codes,
+   1.  a bug (programming or performance) in the codes,
-   - confusion, lack of clarity, or errors in the installation instructions,
+   2. confusion, lack of clarity, or errors in the installation instructions,
+   3. something I could do in the user interface to help you do your work ...
+       1. that won't break other stuff or make the code opaque
+       2. or eat up lots of time,
-   - a factual error in the documentation/notebook, or
+   4. a factual error in the documentation/notebook, or
-   - an error/inconsistency in the docstrings, please ...
+   5. an error/inconsistency in the docstrings, please ...

  Do your choice of ...